IRP-TU-BS/urdf_viz/README.md

 ## Applying forward and inverse kinematics calculation

-Probably, you already mentioned the message about a missing kinematics library in the terminal.
+Probably, you already noticed the message about a missing kinematics library in the terminal.
-This is due to the fact, that the template class `Kinematics` has no implementation for that.
+This is due to the fact that the template class `Kinematics` has no implementation, yet.
 Feel free to choose any kinematics library you like.
 As an example, have a look at the following script:

 ```
 #!/bin/python3

+import sys
 import file_utils as fu
 import urdf_viz as uv